-There are three local authority homes run by Perth and Kinross Council: Beechgrove House in Perth City, Dalweem in Aberfeldy and Parkdale in Auchterarder.
-The weekly charge for these three homes is based on all the running costs of the residential homes including overheads and capital charges.
+There are three local authority homes run by Perth and Kinross Council: Beechgrove House in Perth City, Dalweem in Aberfeldy, and Parkdale in Auchterarder.
+The weekly charge for these three homes is based on all the running costs of the residential homes including overheads and capital charges and taking account of anticipated occupancy levels.